plemont/plemont.github.io/_posts/2016-09-10-displaying-search-queries-with-sheets-api.md

 A key reason why the use case I mention is interesting in the context of Sheets is that Sheets can be used as an aggregation platform: Advertisers will often have many accounts.
-By using Sheets, I can have each account write the Search Query Performance Report write to separate sheets in a single document, and then retrieve **all** the data with a single call to the Sheets API.
+By using Sheets, I can have each account write the Search Query Performance Report to separate sheets in a single document, and then retrieve **all** the data with a single call to the Sheets API.

 ## Obtaining Search Query Performance Report data